guanquann/Stocksera/README.md

 ```
 # Dockerise
 # Set your MYSQL credentials in config.yaml first before proceeding
+# Optional: add ADANOS_API_KEY in config.yaml to enable the Adanos sentiment iframe/API.
 # Do note that MYSQL_HOST for docker container may not be localhost (mine is `db`)
 py setup/docker.py
 ```